 How to Become an Eating Disorder and Nutritional Counselor

 Many people interested in becoming an eating disorder and nutritional counselor have some lived experience with disordered eating, or they have been exposed to someone who did.
-Or, they may simply have a keen interest in helping people develop healthy eating habits.
+Or, they may be interested in helping people develop healthy eating habits.
 While some education in nutrition and dietetics is important, of equal importance is the general foundation of counseling or psychology education.

 Education of an Eating Disorder and Nutritional Counselor

-Being admitted to any college typically requires a high school education or the equivalent.
-Acting on any interests in nutrition or eating disorders while in high school or pursuing an undergraduate degree could provide a student with an advantage.
+Admission to any college typically requires a high school education or the equivalent.
+Acting on any interests in nutrition or eating disorders while in high school or pursuing an undergraduate degree could give a student an advantage.
 For instance, joining or forming an eating disorder healthy diet support group could show interest in the form of volunteer experience.

 At the associate degree level, students could opt for any courses in the realm of nutrition or fitness.
 At the bachelor’s level, students may be able to specialize even more by earning a bachelor’s in dietetics, fitness, or nutrition.
-Many schools offer bachelor of science degrees in nutrition and wellness; general dietetics; human nutrition; or similar compatible areas.
-For instance, the University of Colorado offers a bachelor of science in nutrition and food science, and a master of science in food science and nutrition.
+Many schools offer bachelor’s of science degrees in nutrition and wellness; general dietetics; human nutrition; or similar compatible areas.
+For instance, Colorado State University offers a bachelor of science in nutrition and food science, and a master of science in food science and nutrition.

 At the master’s level, students can select a degree program that offers a foundational general mental health counseling program with the opportunity to specialize in eating disorders and nutrition counseling.
 Many schools offer graduate degrees in health education.
 Arizona State University, for instance, offers several health-related bachelor’s degrees along with three master’s of science degrees in either medical nutrition, dietetics, or nutritional science.